uvd540/asteroids-odin/README.md

 ## Requirements

 - Emscripten.
 Download and install somewhere on your computer.
-Follow the instructions here: https://emscripten.org/docs/getting_started/downloads.html (just the stuff under "Installation instructions using the emsdk (recommended)").
+Follow the instructions here: https://emscripten.org/docs/getting_started/downloads.html (follow the stuff under "Installation instructions using the emsdk (recommended)").
 - Recent Odin compiler: This uses Raylib binding changes that were done on January 1, 2025.

 ## Getting started